How We Built an AI Consulting Team

 Lessons from Building the Architecture

-What we observed in testing: - Early versions didn’t have the Challenger.
+What we observed in testing: - Early versions didn't have the Challenger.
 Quality was inconsistent.
 Adding the adversarial review agent was the single biggest improvement to output quality. - The Analyst sometimes jumped to sophisticated analysis (regression, segmentation) when a simple heuristic would do.
-We had to explicitly encode “heuristics first” in the SOUL.md — mirroring the Bulletproof methodology’s own emphasis on this. - The Engagement Lead initially tried to do everything itself instead of delegating.
-We had to hard-code “delegate Steps 2, 5, 6” into its persona.
+We had to explicitly encode "heuristics first" in the SOUL.md, mirroring consulting methodology's own emphasis on this. - The Engagement Lead initially tried to do everything itself instead of delegating.
+We had to hard-code "delegate Steps 2, 5, 6" into its persona.

 What surprised us: - The quality gate loops (Challenger → REVISE → redo) happened frequently.
 That's not a failure - that's the system working.
 The revised outputs were noticeably better. - Agents developed consistent "personalities" across runs.
 The Challenger was consistently direct.
 The Structurer showed a preference for hypothesis-driven trees.
 These weren't explicitly programmed - they emerged from the SOUL.md definitions interacting with the model's training.

-What we want to test next: - Run AgentMinds against a real client problem with real data and measure quality against human-produced analysis - Add a fifth agent: a “Client Proxy” that role-plays as the actual stakeholder to stress-test the final recommendation - Connect the Analyst to live data sources (CRM, financial systems, support tools) and measure how agent-data interaction changes output quality - Build a “lessons learned” feedback loop where insights from one engagement improve SOUL.md files for the next
+What's next: - Add a fifth agent: a "Client Proxy" that role-plays as the actual stakeholder to stress-test the final recommendation - Connect the Analyst to live data sources (CRM, financial systems, support tools) to deepen agent-data interaction - Build a "lessons learned" feedback loop where insights from one engagement improve SOUL.md files for the next

 What We're Exploring Next